Wooonster/SIT313-Final/README.md

 In the project directory, you can run:

-### `npm init`
+### `npm install npm`

-After clone from the Github, use `npm init` to initialize the project and therefore can start the project.
+After clone from the Github, use `npm install npm` to initialize the project and therefore can start the project.

 ### `npm start`